uzm99/ENCE_4110_Unai_Zurbano/Lab3/Readme.md

 ![Simulator](https://img.shields.io/badge/Tool-Logisim-orange)
 # Lab 3 — Latches, Flip-flops, and Registers (FPGA DE10-Lite)

-This repository documents the second FPGA lab using the DE10-Lite (MAX 10 10M50DAF484C7G).
+This repository documents the third FPGA lab using the DE10-Lite (MAX 10 10M50DAF484C7G).
 The purpose of this exercise is to investigate latches, flip-flops, and registers.

 <!-- Table of content -->